 Amidst the hustle and bustle of modern life, we’re starting to see good sleep as a hot commodity.
 As the demands in our lives keep rising, it’s easy to forego an hour or two of our precious slumber.

-Catching up on missed sleep during weekends may sound like a good idea, but depending on how sleep-deprived you are, the extra weekend shut-eye might not be sufficient.
+Catching up on missed sleep during weekends may sound like a good idea, but depending on how sleep-deprived you are, the extra weekend shut-eye might not be sufficient or adequate.

 If you’ve experienced bouts of sleep loss you’re far from alone, 50 to 70 million Americans of all ages have the same problem.
 Many are tempted to try medication during nights when sleep is elusive.